Triggers in Early Recovery

 - A sense of nervous energy in the body

 Getting in touch with your body can help you learn to better recognize these physical symptoms.
 Yoga, meditation, and breathing exercises can help.
 With time, you can learn to acknowledge these feelings without necessarily acting on them.

 Often people are triggered by their own thought processes.
 Addiction is an insidious mental health disorder, and the obsessive thoughts and cravings that characterize it can occur when we least expect them.
-Common mental symptoms of triggers include:
+Common mental symptoms of triggers in sobriety include:

 - Remembering old experiences of substance abuse (including bad memories!)

 - Thinking about how good you’d feel with a drink or drug in your system

 - Planning how you might get access to drugs or alcohol